asyade/mc-dump-to-map/README.md

+# Dump-to-Map
-Convert minecraft chunk packet (https://wiki.vg/Chunk_Format) obtained using https://github.com/asyade/cort2bot into a playable map
+`dump-to-map` is a tool to convert minecraft chunk packet (https://wiki.vg/Chunk_Format) obtained using https://github.com/asyade/cort2bot into a playable map
+> **Note**: This tool is old and only supports Minecraft 1.15.x

 # Compatibility
 Version 1.15.x